Fotowatikha/sc-sn-RNA-seq-Pre-Processing-Pipeline/README.md

 conda create --name sc_sn_RNA_seq_pipeline --file requirements.txt
 ```

-## Procedure on how to run the pipeline
+## Procedure on how to run the full pipeline

 **Download the latest CellRanger software:**